azureguard/unihack-2019/README.md

 EventIt is built in using the Flutter tech stack.

-The Flutter SDK is required to run the app.
+The Flutter SDK and Firebase services is required to run the app.

+First, add Firebase services to your project by following [this](https://firebase.google.com/docs/flutter/setup) guideline.

-Connect your PC to your smartphone of choice or launch an emulator.
+Then, connect your PC to your smartphone of choice or launch an emulator.

 Then run: